This tutoral describes how to access Arvados collections using traditional filesystem tools by mounting Keep as a file system using

-This tutorial assumes that you are logged into an Arvados VM instance (instructions for Webshell or Unix or Windows) or you have installed the Arvados Command line SDK and Python SDK on your workstation and have a working environment.
+This tutorial assumes that you are logged into an Arvados VM instance (instructions for Webshell or Unix or Windows) or you have installed the Arvados FUSE Driver and Python SDK on your workstation and have a working environment.

 arv-mount provides several features: